 Breathability

-To see how well each jacket breathes and vents, we did 45 minutes of moderate physical activity across the same course.
+We conducted 45 minutes of moderate physical activity across the same course to assess how well each jacket breathes and vents.
 We then rated each jacket based on how damp or dry we were.
-We also note features that allow off-loading of heat, such as pit zips and mesh pockets.
+We also noted features that allow the offloading of body heat, such as pit zips and mesh pockets.
+Lastly, we paid close attention to each option's breathability while conducting our lengthy field tests.

 Comfort and Mobility

-We took each jacket on outdoor adventures like climbing, hiking, skiing, and more.
-The jackets with thoughtful features and softer, stretchier, more flexible fabrics typically do better here.
-We score each jacket based on four aspects: layering, bunching, coverage, and the hood.
-For layering, we try every jacket with a midweight layer underneath, and for comfort, we assess how streamlined the jacket feels and note any bunching under the arms, at the chest, or in the waist area.
-We stretched our arms in all directions and measured how much the cuffs and hems moved for the mobility portion.
+To examine this metric, we took each jacket on outdoor adventures like climbing, hiking, skiing, and fishing.
+The jackets with thoughtful features and softer, stretchier, more flexible fabrics typically scored higher.
+We first score each jacket based on layering, bunching, and coverage, ensuring the hood is included.
+Then, we scored each model on freedom of movement and overall feel, targeting the suppleness of the fabric itself.
+For layering, we tried every jacket with a midweight layer underneath.
+We assess how much extra fabric got in the way for bunching, especially at the chest or waist areas.
+We also carried out a standardized set of movements to be as objective as possible when assessing range of motion.
 Finally, we took a detailed look at the hood and its available features, such as toggles, how well we could maintain visibility and peripheral vision after tightening, and whether the hood could move with the head as we moved.

 Weight

-While testing, we assess all seams, zippers, toggles, and the longevity of waterproof membranes and DWR coatings.
+While testing, we assessed all seams, zippers, toggles, and the longevity of waterproof membranes and DWR coatings.
+We took a deep dive into every rain jacket's materials, also researching other owners' long-term experiences and, in our testing, targeted areas known to wear down or break.
 After our testing period, we note and continually update our findings on the relative durability of each model.
-We look for wear and tear, stuck zippers, stretched-out elastic, peeling seams, reduced waterproof performance, and other issues that might become an issue down the road.
+We look for wear and tear, stuck zippers, stretched-out elastic, peeling seams, reduced waterproof performance, and any other defects in build quality.